5-Day Supervision Training

 - Full Pension rate -Single room: USD$1,745 at the Washington Retreat House - 5 nights (Sunday, May 19 to Friday, May 24, 2019) in single room with shared bathroom.
 Lunches, breakfasts and dinners included (will start with breakfast on Monday and will end with lunch on Friday)

-- If you need extra information, please contact our Events Manager, Maud Naveau at email@example.com
+- If you need extra information, please contact the SDI Office at email@example.com

 - Cancellations: Tuition fees will be refunded with written notice prior to February 15, 2019 (less USD$50.00 non-refundable registration fee).

 - Because space is limited and pricing may be below cost, after February 15, 2019 SDI provides 50% refunds on cancellations (less USD$50.00 non-refundable registration fee).
 There is no charge for sending a substitute.
 No refunds after April 15, 2019.

 - This workshop will be limited to no more than 40 people